stephenh/stephenh.github.com/_posts/2009-06-24-achieving-durability.markdown

 There are two bad scenarios here:

-1. Failure happens between 2 and 3--you've done a task but not yet marked it done
+1. Failure happens between 2 and 3--you've done a task but not yet marked it done.
-2. Failure happens after N tasks--on restart, the ArrayList will have those first N items in it again
+2. Failure happens after N tasks--on restart, the ArrayList will have those first N items in it again.

-The key to scenario 1) is atomicity--you can't have a two step "do A", "mark A done", because if the box goes down in between those two, you're going to redo "A" when you come back up.
+The key to scenario 1) is atomicity--you can't have a two step "do A" then "mark A done", because if the box goes down in between those two, you're going to redo "A" when you come back up.

 The key to scenario 2) is to make your lookup of tasks take into account those that are already done.